deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “I do.
 I was from Yuy Geng originally,” Bruuk told him, delivering the second set of plates to the table.
 “Until the Great Father destroyed it.”

 “That he did, yeah.”
-Wild hesitated, then cleared his throat. “...Anyway, by cosmic weird luck, I ended up at a farmstead that turned out to be the launch point to reclaim the Three Valleys.
+Wilde hesitated, then cleared his throat. “...Anyway, by cosmic weird luck, I ended up at a farmstead that turned out to be the launch point to reclaim the Three Valleys.
 One of the SOR’s senior NCOs took charge of keeping us alive, I worked with her until Daar and his army turned up and...well, between Kovač and Daar, I saw a good direction for my career to move in.
 And it *was* a good direction, up until…”

 He trailed off, and brushed his fingers across his right cheek with a wry expression.
 “Well, we can’t all be superheroes, I guess.”

 “Would you consider yourself a typical Human, then?”
 Dora asked.
 “You sound like you’ve lived a pretty heroic life so far!”

 “That’s a tricky word.
 I’ve not had a typical life, no. I’m bloody fit and strong, but I’m no superman.
 And reasonably smart, but not a genius.
 I suppose I’d need to concede that I’m stubborn as a bloody mule, though, which counts for a lot...”
-Wild gave Dora a shrug. *“Definitely* wouldn’t call myself a hero, though.
+Wilde gave Dora a shrug. *“Definitely* wouldn’t call myself a hero, though.
 Wouldn’t...feel right.”

 “I don’t think I could *stand* having a shipmate who thought of himself as a hero,” Bruuk opined, sitting down with the last two plates.
 “Anyway.
 Eat, before it cools.”

 “I don’t know anyone who thinks of themselves like that, now that you mention it.
 Which...I dunno.
 Ferd’s a hero as far as I’m concerned.
 My whole team owes him their lives.
 So is Tooko.
 I owe him my life several times over.”
-For a moment, Wild looked distant, but it passed, he hooked his plate over and brightened at its contents.
+For a moment, Wilde looked distant, but it passed, he hooked his plate over and brightened at its contents.
 “Tell you what though, the food already looks better in this line of work!”

 Bruuk handed over a vitamin bottle.
 “I hope so.
 Just in case, I ordered these for you.
 There’s more too, I’ll bring them to you later on.”

 “Cheers.
 Uh...Before we eat, there’s a human tradition called a *‘toast’* if I may?”

 Mostly there were intrigued reactions along the lines of *‘go ahead’* from the crew, except for Dora who clearly knew what was involved as she started to fill cups of water and hand them out.
-Once they were distributed, Wild picked his up, stood, and raised it slightly in the air in front of him.
+Once they were distributed, Wilde picked his up, stood, and raised it slightly in the air in front of him.

 “...To new friends,” he said, and lifted the drink a little higher.
 The rest of the crew followed Dora’s example in raising theirs too, and then drinking.